Advertisement

 University.
 Click here for more information.

 • 1200.
-Okra is native to tropical areas of Africa, and was being cultivated in Egypt in the 12th century.
+Okra, native to tropical areas of Africa, is being cultivated in Egypt.

 • 1300.
 Huou, chef at the court of Kublai Khan (1215-1294) writes “The Important Things to Know About Eating and Drinking.”
 This is a collection of recipes (mainly soups) and household advice.

 • 1411.
-Charles VI of France gave sole rights to the aging of Roquefort cheese to the village of Roquefort-sur-Soulzon, and all Roquefort still must be aged in the caves there today.
+Charles VI of France gives sole rights to the aging of Roquefort cheese to the village of Roquefort-sur-Soulzon; all Roquefort still must be aged in its caves today.

 • 1444.
-Any merchant caught selling adulterated saffron in Bavaria was burned alive.
+Any merchant caught selling adulterated saffron in Bavaria is burned alive.

 • 1498.
-Hieronymus Bock died.
-A German botanist who helped the transition from medieval beliefs to modern science.
+Hieronymus Bock dies, a German botanist who helped the transition from medieval beliefs to modern science.

 • 1508.
-William Turner, English naturalist, botanist, known as the “father of English Botany.”
-His best known work was “A New Herball.”
+William Turner born, English naturalist known as the “Father of English Botany.”
+His best known work is “A New Herball.”

 • 1516.
-Duke Wilhelm IV of Bavaria decreed in 1516 that beer could only be brewed from barley malt, hops and water.
-This Rheinheitsgebot (purity law) was the world’s first consumer protection law.
+Duke Wilhelm IV of Bavaria decrees that beer can only be brewed from barley malt, hops and water.
+This Rheinheitsgebot (purity law) is the world’s first consumer protection law.

 • 1550.
-Supposedly, the first café in the world opened in 1550 in Constantinople.
+Supposedly, the first café in the world opens in Constantinople.

 • 1555.
-Nostradamus (1503-1566) is best known for his book of prophecies, “Centuries Astrologiques,” published in 1555.
-However, in this same year he also published “Excellent er Moult Utile Opuscule a tous necessaire qui desirent avoir connaissance de plusieurs exquises recettes” (“An excellent and most useful little work essential to all who wish to become acquainted with some exquisite recipes”).
+Nostradamus (1503-1566) publishes his best-known book of prophecies, “Centuries Astrologiques.”
+However, in this same year he also publishes “Excellent er Moult Utile Opuscule a tous necessaire qui desirent avoir connaissance de plusieurs exquises recettes” (“An excellent and most useful little work essential to all who wish to become acquainted with some exquisite recipes”).

 • 1600.
 The blood orange is believed to have developed by natural mutation in Sicily.